A countdown to capitalize the Global Fund for Coral Reefs is officially underway!

 The next fundraising campaign milestone is set for the 2022 United Nations Ocean Conference in Lisbon, Portugal.

 GFCR financing efforts are officially underway with strong support from CBD Secretariat, AOSIS, Friends of Ocean Action, the High-Level Panel for Sustainable Ocean Economy and the International Coral Reef Initiative.

-The Fund is accepting contributions from Member States, private philanthropic foundations, and corporate donors.
-Contributions will be sought not only for pure grants but also for the junior tranche of the investment window to de-risk investments in reef-positive business models and financial instruments.
-Primary donors will have the opportunity to claim a seat on the executive board and help direct the Fund’s operations.
+The GFCR will continue to seek support from Member States, philanthropic foundations, financial institutions and corporate donors.
+Contributions are sought not only for pure grants but also for the junior tranche of the investment window to de-risk investments in reef-positive business models and financial instruments.

 Member States Donors

 The GFCR seeks to raise a minimum of $125M for it’s Grant Window.
 Contributions are sought not only for pure grants but also for the junior tranche of the investment window to de-risk private sector investments into the blue economy.
 By the end of 2021, the GFCR Grant Window received contributions from the governments of Germany, Canada, France and the UK.
 The GFCR is honoured to have these member states represented on the Executive Board of the Grant Window.